 If a student arrives after 8:35 a.m., they will be considered as late.
+The morning register closes at 9 a.m. and students arriving after this point are marked absent.
 Students who arrive after 9 a.m. should sign in at the School Reception before continuing to lessons.
-All lateness to school will be recorded on the electronic registration system and will be hand recorded in the student's planner.
+All lateness to school will be recorded on the electronic registration system and will be recorded in the student's planner.

 We run a late gate daily staffed by our attendance officer.

-- If a pupil is late to school between 08:35 a.m. and 9:00 a.m. they will serve a 30-minute detention that day. - If a pupil is late to school between 9:00 a.m. and 10:00 a.m. they will serve a 60-minute detention that day. - If a pupil is late to school past 10:00 a.m., they will serve a 90-minute detention that day and possibly time in the Behaviour Support Unit. - If a pupil is late to school persistently, a warning letter will be sent. - If following a warning letter being sent there are no improvements, a meeting will be arranged with their HoY and supported by a member of the SLT.
+- If a pupil is late to school between 08:35 a.m. and 9:00 a.m. they will serve a 30-minute detention that day. - If a pupil is late to school between 9:00 a.m. and 10:00 a.m. they are marked absent for the morning session and will serve a 60-minute detention that day. - If a pupil is late to school past 10:00 a.m., they are marked absent for the morning session and will serve a 90-minute detention that day and possibly time in the Behaviour Support Unit. - If a pupil is late to school persistently, a warning letter will be sent. - If following a warning letter being sent there are no improvements, a meeting will be arranged with their HoY and supported by a member of the SLT.